hugojira/hugojira/README.md

 I'm interested in MLOps, GenAI and Data Visualization.
 My favorite programming language is R, but I also work with Python.

-For more info about me, I have a portfolio website where you can also find my blog in the next link:
+For more info about me, I have a portfolio website (in spanish) where you can also find my blog in the next link:

 [https://hugojira.com/](https://hugojira.com/)